Israeli humanitarian aid takes off for Ukraine

-A plane carrying humanitarian aid for Ukraine took off from Israel on Tuesday morning.
+A third and final plane of humanitarian aid for Ukraine took off from Israel on Tuesday morning.

-MASAV, Israel's development and aid agency, plans to send a total of 100 tons of aid this week and began transferring it on Monday.
+MASAV, Israel's development and aid agency, at the instruction of the Prime Minister's Office and Foreign Ministry sent a total of 100 tons of humanitarian aid to Ukraine this week, starting on Monday.

 The aid includes 17 tons of medical equipment and medicines, including antibiotics, dressings for wounds, hospital supplies and more.